Apply a slow-release fertilizer to all of your shrubs and trees. We recommend using 10-10-10 or 10-20-20.

 From now on and through the rest of the year it is best to use a

-liquid based fertilizer, such at Miracle-Gro, for your perennials, annuals, and hanging baskets.
+liquid based fertilizer, such at Miracle-Gro, for your perennials, annuals, and

 On your reblooming daylilies, make sure to cut spent blooms all the way down to the stock.